Kathy Hobson from Dog First Aid Sussex is focused on empowering dog owners with the knowledge to keep their dogs safe when on holiday.

 Dogs can suffer from anxiety or motion sickness in the car so pay attention if your dog is barking, whining, jumping, salivating, vomiting, attention-seeking, licking, cowering, hiding or being restless.
 Never punish or reprimand a dog for displaying such behaviours, it will only make the problem worse.
 Gradually accustoming the dog to car journeys is the best way.

 Kathy says “It’s a good idea to do your research before you go and make sure that you know how to treat the most common first aid emergencies such as heatstroke, poisoning, choking, burns, bites and stings.
-I’m putting a lot of information about all of this on my social media during April for Dog First Aid Month.
+I’m putting a lot of information about all of this on my social media.
 I really hope it helps dog owners to keep their dogs safe.”

 Dog First Aid courses, online or in-person, cover everything from the basics of recognising canine stress signals and checking dogs’ vital signs to how to deal with bleeding, poisoning, choking, burns and much more, with the latest CPR techniques demonstrated on dog dummy, Cassie.